ddev/ddev.com/src/content/blog/golang-debugging.md

 ### Debug a test in the `cmd` directory

-In the `cmd` directory most tests actually *run* the `ddev` binary, so you'll need to make sure that the `ddev` in the PATH is the one that represents the code you're testing.
-For example, `TestDebugMigrateDatabase` in `cmd\ddev\cmd\debug-migrate-database_test.go` actually executes `ddev debug migrate-database`, so if you don't have the right `ddev` in your PATH, your test is not valid.
+In the `cmd` directory most tests actually *run* the `ddev` binary, so you'll need to make sure that the `ddev` in the `$PATH` is the one that represents the code you're testing.
+For example, `TestDebugMigrateDatabase` in `cmd\ddev\cmd\debug-migrate-database_test.go` actually executes `ddev debug migrate-database`, so if you don't have the right `ddev` in your `$PATH`, your test is not valid.

 Otherwise, everything is the same.
 Just click the arrowhead or the "bug" beside a test and let it run.

-## Visual Studio Code (vscode) Debugging
+## Visual Studio Code (VS Code) Debugging

-Vscode debugging is a bit more tweaky.
+VS Code debugging is a bit more tweaky.
 It seems that for commands, you need to configure what you want to use in the launch.json.
 DDEV code comes with a built-in launch.json, which you can copy-and-paste as needed.
 For example:

 ### Running or debugging a simple command like `ddev list`